lreynolds188/ATechSol/docs/guides/Nextcloud.md

 <h2>Exposing Server to the Internet</h2>

 ### NginX Reverse Proxy Virtual Machine
 Create a new virtual machine for the NginX Reverse Proxy.
-Set it up the same as the Nextcloud server with the hard drive as dynamically allocated with maximum of 8gb and the network mode "bridged".
+Set it up the same as the Nextcloud server: hard drive dynamically allocated with a maximum of 8gb and the network mode to bridged.

 <br/>

 ### Reverse Proxy Server Setup
 Start up the reverse proxy server and go through the motions of installing ubuntu server, this time not selecting any snaps when prompted.
+Once installation is complete login and set a static IP for the VM.
+Refer to the nextcloud static IP for guidance.

 Once logged in, install NginX with
 ```jsx
 sudo apt install nginx
 ```